frcs/quizml/README.md

 3. the install package templates dir

-## Writing Your Own Templates
+## Writing Your Own Rendering Templates

 Templates are rendered with Jinja2.
 The [Jinja2 Template Designer Documentation](https://jinja.palletsprojects.com/en/3.1.x/templates/) provides complete information about how to write jinja2 templates.

 The default templates used in BBQuiz can be found in the `templates` directory.
+(Again, use `--verbose` to know which template is actually being used)

 Note that to be compatible with both LaTex and HTML, we use the following
 delimiters: